AR-57: Design

-The AR-57 PDW upper is a new design on AR-15/M16 rifles, blending the AR-15/M16 lower with a lightweight, monolithic upper receiver system chambered in FN 5.7×28mm.
+The AR-57 PDW upper is a new design on AR-15/M16 rifles, blending the AR-15/M16 lower with a lightweight, monolithic upper receiver system chambered in 5.7×28mm.
 This model is also sold as a complete rifle, supplied with two 50-round P90 magazines.
 The magazines mount horizontally on top of the front handguard, with brass ejecting through the magazine well.
-Hollow AR-15 magazines can be used to catch spent casings.
+AR-15/M16-based STANAG magazines can be used to catch spent casings by taking out the feed lips, spring and follower.
+Sheet metal brass catchers can also be used on the AR-15/M16 lower.

+Various scopes and other accessories can be mounted on the picatinny rail.